GLSmith155/Form-Validation/README.md

 # Form-Validation
-A form validator using JavaScript?
+A form validator using JavaScript